siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/air-worklight/usage.md

 1. Delete the native application from the Worklight Application Center.
 2. In the Worklight Console, delete the adapters and applications.
 For details, see the topics in the section [Administering adapters and apps in Worklight Console](http://www-01.ibm.com/support/knowledgecenter/api/content/SSZH4A_6.1.0/com.ibm.worklight.deploy.doc/devref/t_working_with_the_ibm_worklight1.html) in the Worklight Information Center.
-3. Redeploy the previous version of the mobile application from UrbanCode Deploy.
+3. Redeploy the previous version of the mobile application from DevOps Deploy.

 ### Deploying mobile applications